 Can I do the divorce myself?

 Yes – you can apply online, and the government website has useful information explaining how you get started.
 Alternatively, our team can help you and will do the divorce work at a fixed fee.
 However, remember that a DIY divorce might not be the best idea if you have children under 18, a valuable home, pensions, or complicated investments.
 If you can tick any of these off your list, you should seek specialist legal advice.

 Is there a court fee?

 Yes, it is £550 but quite often couples agree to share the court fee.

 What about a financial agreement?

 It is important not to forget this part!
-Elisabeth says ‘quite often people think they have their decree absolute and that’s the divorce finished.
-The trouble is, without the financial agreement also being approved by the court it is always possible for one person to ask the other for more money in the future and that inevitably causes problems later on’.
+Quite often people think they have their decree absolute and that’s the divorce finished.
+The trouble is, without the financial agreement also being approved by the court, it is always possible for one person to ask the other for more money in the future and that inevitably causes problems later on.
 Don’t forget to negotiate your clean break agreement.